Green bubble

-The green bubble is a theory that the world is facing an over-investment in renewable energy and that the current levels of debts in many clean tech companies are unsustainable.
-As the interest rate rises many of the projects that are on the market today will go bust, which is claimed to become a big set-back for the renewable energy industry.
+The green bubble is an economic theory that the world is facing an over-investment in renewable energy and that the current levels of debts in many clean technology companies are unsustainable.
+As the interest rate rises many clean technology projects will go bust, a major setback for the renewable energy industry.

-The term has been mentioned by several experts and articles and among them are: The book called "The Green Bubble" written by Per Wimmer, a Danish investor, an article written in a magazine called "Wired" that stresses on what happened to the solar energy companies (i.e. Solyndra for example), and the article written by Ted Nordhaus and Michael Shellenberger in 2009, "The Green Bubble: Why Environmentalism Keeps Imploding".
+The term has been mentioned by several experts and articles in the late 2000s and the 2010s, such as The Green Bubble written by Per Wimmer, a Wired article discussing the fates of solar energy companies such as Solyndra, and a New Republic article by Ted Nordhaus and Michael Shellenberger covering the phenomenon.

-The article summarizes the history of green technology and the changes in the investments in this domain.
-In addition, a discussion on whether there is a bubble in green technology or not.
+Others disagree with the theory of a green bubble and claim the industry will face lower costs from technological improvements and economies of scale as larger companies merge the smaller and less competitive companies.

-History of development in green technology
+History

 The history of green technology, also known as renewable energy, is not quite new.
-According to Alexis Madrigal, author of "Powering the Dream: The History and Promise of Green Technology," a large number of windmills and solar heaters already existed in the early 20th century.
+According to Alexis Madrigal, author of "Powering the Dream: The History and Promise of Green Technology", a large number of windmills and solar heaters already existed in the early 20th century.
 Despite the fact that various green technologies have been used for centuries, the history of minor technologies is quite obscure since there are a few credible records.

 From the early 21st century, there has been a large development and investment in renewable energy industry such as hydroelectricity, wind power, solar thermal, and geothermal.
 It is known that a "mini green bubble" had already taken place between 2005 and 2007, being terminated by the recession in 2007.
-The bubble made a drastic fluctuation in stock prices of companies with respect to green technology; for instance, the stock price of World Water & Solar technologies Inc., which deals with solar powered water pump, once experienced a steep rise from 5 cents to $2.50 in 2007, subsequently facing a decline to 29 cents after the recession.
+The bubble made a drastic fluctuation in stock prices of companies with respect to green technology; for instance, the stock price of World Water & Solar technologies Inc., which deals with solar powered water pumps, once experienced a steep rise from 5 cents to $2.50 in 2007, subsequently facing a decline to 29 cents after the Great Recession.

 However, the whole amount of global investment on renewable energy still increased until 2011, from $40 billion in 2004 to $279 billion in 2011.
 By contrast, the amount of investment decreased between 2011 and 2013, from $279 billion to $214 billion.
 This decline is said to be attributed to the improvement in the efficiency of technology costs.